 - Nootka Sound and Esperanza Inlet

 - Winter Harbour

 - Haida Gwaii

 Nootka Sound and Esperanza Inlet

 One of the most consistent areas for fishing Vancouver Island is Nootka Sound and Esperanza Inlet.
-This is a true west coast fishing mecca.
+This is a true west coast fishing mecca and provides some of the best fishing on Vancouver Island.
 Steep, heavily forested mountains border deep protected inlets and the multitudes of sheltered coves and bays offer vast fishing opportunities.

 From May to September, anglers reel in Chinook Salmon (also known as Springs or Kings) and Coho Salmon (also known as Silvers), which abound in our fishing area.
 Many of our best fishing holes are mere minutes from the resorts.

 If you’re looking to hook into one of the most sought-after bottom fish in the Pacific, we are lucky to be in the vicinity of prime halibut fishing grounds.
-We also regularly pull in nice-sized Ling Cod, Yelloweye, and other great eating fish.
+We also regularly pull in nice-sized Ling Cod, Pacific rockfish, and other great eating fish.